anuragsinha03/anuragsinha03/README.md

-# 💫 About Me:
+# 💻 Hey there, I'm Anurag Sinha!<br>
-💻 Hey there, I'm Anurag Sinha!<br>🔭 I’m currently working on full-stack applications and exploring real-time systems.<br>👯 I’m open to collaborating on web development, APIs, and real-time communication projects.<br>🤝 I’m interested in learning more about WebRTC, distributed systems, and database optimization.<br>🌱 I’m currently expanding my knowledge in Java Springboot, performance optimizations, and scalable backend architectures.<br>💬 Ask me about JavaScript, React, Node.js, WebSockets, API design, Microservices, Docker and DevOps.<br>⚡ Fun fact about me is that I once built a project just to see if I could — and it actually worked!
+🔭 I’m currently working on full-stack applications and exploring real-time systems.<br>👯 I’m open to collaborating on web development, APIs, and real-time communication projects.<br>🤝 I’m interested in learning more about WebRTC, distributed systems, and database optimization.<br>🌱 I’m currently expanding my knowledge in Java Springboot, performance optimizations, and scalable backend architectures.<br>💬 Ask me about JavaScript, React, Node.js, WebSockets, API design, Microservices, Docker and DevOps.<br>⚡ Fun fact about me is that I once built a project just to see if I could — and it actually worked!
 Now I’m hooked on experimenting and turning wild ideas into code.

 ## 🌐 Socials: